FelixSchausberger/willhaben-property-scraper/README.md

 ## Disclaimer

 This tool is for educational purposes only.
 Make sure to check Willhaben's terms of service and adjust your scraping frequency accordingly to avoid overwhelming their servers.

-## TODO

-- Fix the `applyFilters` test
-- Fix the `getListings integration` test
-- Resolve `X25519 Web Crypto API` warning: Address the warning `(node:24374) ExperimentalWarning: The X25519 Web Crypto API algorithm is an experimental feature and might change at any time`
-.
-Include act secrets in the workflow files